Free HR Services from our Employee Relations Experts. Find out more.

 An employee has the right to request an additional unpaid parental leave period beyond the original 12 months leave.

-They need to give at least four weeks notice, in writing, to the employer before their original parental leave ends.
+The employee must give at least four weeks’ notice, in writing, to the employer before their original parental leave ends.

-The extra leave can run for up to 12 months immediately following the end of the available parental leave period.
+The additional leave can run for a further period of up to 12 months immediately following the end of the available parental leave period.

 However, where both the employee and their spouse/de facto partner take unpaid parental leave, the maximum entitlement to unpaid parental leave is 24 months in total (i.e. not each).

-An employee is not entitled to extend the period of unpaid parental leave beyond 24 months from the date of birth or placement.
+An employee is not entitled to extend the period of unpaid parental leave beyond 24 months from the date of birth or placement of the child.

-The employer may only refuse if there are reasonable business grounds to do so.
+The employer may only refuse the extension if there are reasonable business grounds to do so.
+The employer must set out the business grounds for refusal and explain how those grounds apply to the request.

 An employer may request that an employee, who intends on working the six weeks up until the expected date of birth, provide a medical certificate that states whether the employee: